A woman has showcased the effects of taking collagen for a year, revealing whether it's really worth it.

-According to the National Institutes of Health, collagen is the most abundant protein in the human body, almost being a structural flue which helps to hold tissues in the body together.
+According to the National Institutes of Health, collagen is the most abundant protein in the human body, serving as a structural glue that helps hold tissues together and is key to providing strength and elasticity to the skin, while also supporting bones, cartilage, ligaments, and tendons.

-Collagen is essential for both skin firmness and joint health, but its rise in popularity is mostly due to the former.
+Collagen is also essential for both skin firmness and joint health, but its rise in popularity is mostly due to the former.

 Advert